 Throughout these experiences, you’ll learn under the guidance of seasoned pharmacist preceptors at sites located at UCSF and throughout the Bay Area and the state, and from richly diverse patient populations.

-Time is built into the curriculum for you to pursue additional APPEs, student project work, innovative experiences, electives, interviews for advanced training programs, and professional development activities.
+Time is built into the curriculum for you to pursue electives such as additional APPEs; student project work; innovative experiences; interviews for advanced training programs; and professional development activities.

-We believe that the best way to learn is through a variety of means—some lectures, self-directed learning, team learning, group discussions, and debate.
-You’ll bring your learning to class sessions, to share with classmates and faculty members through active participation.
+We believe that the best way to learn is through a variety of means—including some lectures, self-directed learning, team learning, group discussions, and debate.
+You’ll bring your learning to class sessions, to actively share with classmates and faculty members.